 The fourth issue is the incessant claim that every organisation will need to be doing Big Data in order to survive and thrive.

-I have an issue with the hype because in so many occasions it’s utterly preposterous and thoroughly misleading.
-One may also be lead to ponder if in fact the famous Big Data Vs of volume, velocity, variety and veracity refers to the data or to the hype.
+I have an issue with the hype because on so many occasions it’s utterly preposterous and thoroughly misleading.
+One may also be led to wonder if, in fact, the famous Big Data Vs of volume, velocity, variety and veracity refers to the data or to the hype.
 So, why should I care about that?
 Because, for better or worse, Information Management is my chosen profession, and as an ethical professional I want to see higher standards of professionalism.
 Nothing exceptional.
 It’s quite straightforward.

 Just consider this dialogue from the absolutely fabulous British comedy show, Absolutely Fabulous:

 Saffie: I’m sorry, mum, but I’ve never seen what it is that you actually do.